Centralia, Illinois

 Centralia is a city in Clinton, Jefferson, Marion, and Washington counties in the U.S. state of Illinois with the largest portion in Marion County.
-The city is the largest in three of the counties; Clinton, Marion, and Washington, but is not a county seat of any of them.
+The city is the largest in three counties, Clinton, Marion, and Washington, but it is not a county seat for any of them.
 The population was 12,182 as of the 2020 census, down from 13,032 in 2010.

 History

 Centralia is named for the Illinois Central Railroad, built in 1853.
-The city was founded at the location where the two original branches of the railroad converged.
+The city was founded where the two original branches of the railroad converged.
 Centralia was first chartered as a city in 1859.
 Now Canadian National owns the line.

-In the southern city limits is the intersection of the Third Principal Meridian and its baseline.
+The intersection of the Third Principal Meridian and its baseline is in the southern city limits.
 This initial point was established in 1815, and it governs land surveys for about 60% of the state of Illinois, including Chicago.
-The original monument is at the junction of Highway 51 and the Marion-Jefferson County Line Road; today there is a small easement situated in the northeast corner of this intersection, which contains a monument and historic marker.
+The original monument is at the junction of Highway 51 and the Marion-Jefferson County Line Road; today there is a small easement situated in the northeast corner of this intersection, which contains a monument and historical marker.
+Many Germans settled on the north side of town and Italians on the south side of town.

 Production of the PayDay candy bar began here in 1938.
 Michael Moore's documentary, The Big One (1998), opens with the closing of this candy bar plant in the late 20th century.
 It addresses similar economic woes in other cities.

-The town of Centerville, Washington was renamed as Centralia, Washington to avoid being confused with another Centerville in that state.
-The suggestion came from a former resident of the Illinois town.
+The town of Centerville, Washington, was renamed Centralia, Washington to avoid being confused with another Centerville in that state.
+A former resident of the Illinois town suggested the change.

-Centralia’s city flag was designed in 1924 by Wendell Bauer, whose design was awarded first prize in a community-wide design competition.
+Centralia's city flag was designed in 1924 by Wendell Bauer, whose design was awarded first prize in a community-wide design competition.
 A broad red stripe through the center of the flag represents the railroads to which the city owes its existence.
-A gold star above and below the stripe signify the area’s mining and agricultural industries, respectively.
+A gold star above and below the stripe signifies the area's mining and agricultural industries.
 Lastly, a triangle pyramid with a sphinx head design is symbolic of Egypt, a tribute to Southern Illinois’ nickname, “Little Egypt”.

-The Centralia mine disaster occurred in 1947, when the nearby Centralia No. 5 coal mine exploded, killing 111 people.
-The was memorialized in folk singer Woody Guthrie's song "The Dying Miner".
+The Centralia mine disaster occurred in 1947 when the nearby Centralia No. 5 coal mine exploded, killing 111 people.
+The disaster was memorialized in folk singer Woody Guthrie's song "The Dying Miner".